William Crompton (politician)

 William Morgan Crompton (1811 – 27 December 1886) was a New Zealand politician.

 Early life and career

 Crompton was born in Birmingham, England, in 1811, and received his education at an academy in Bristol run by Lant Carpenter.
 Crompton's father was a merchant trading with Brazil.
 He lived in northern France for some years and held a scholastic appointment.
 During this time, he took on the Catholic faith.
 He emigrated from England on the Lord William Bentinck and arrived in New Plymouth on 6 January 1852, and took land in nearby Omata.
-Later in 1852, he was the Taranaki Herald's first editor, but resigned after nine editions had been printed over an disagreement with the owners of the newspaper.
+Later in 1852, he was the Taranaki Herald's first editor, but resigned after nine editions had been printed over a disagreement with the owners of the newspaper.